 While several states have restrictions in place to keep minors from purchasing cough medicines in store, they can easily access it online and in your medicine cabinet.

-Pain relievers: While there is a growing concern around opioid based pain killers, OTC painkillers remain a concern as well.
-While use of acetaminophen and ibuprofen may not result in a “high,” many teens and young adults take too many in hopes of getting the medicine to work faster.
+Pain relievers: While there is a growing concern around opioid-based painkillers, OTC painkillers remain a concern as well.
+While the use of acetaminophen and ibuprofen may not result in a “high,” many teens and young adults take too many in hopes of getting the medicine to work faster.
 However, large doses of acetaminophen can lead to liver failure, stomach bleeding, kidney failure, and cardiac risks.

 Diet pills: Ingredients in diet pills can pose a real risk.
 Large doses can lead to digestive problems, hair loss, insomnia, anxiety, irritability, extreme paranoia, blurred vision, kidney problems, and dehydration.
 Diet pills hold a particular danger as abuse can often be linked with an eating disorder.
 This co-morbidity must be treated.

 No matter the substance, the signs of abuse are typically consistent: confusion, hostility, poor coordination, anxiety, constant mood changes, nausea and dizziness, a lack of interest in activities that they always have enjoyed, or a sudden drop in academic performance.

 Just because these products play a role in everyday life, doesn’t mean they can’t be destructive.
 If you suspect Over the Counter Drug Abuse by Teens, do not hesitate to get them treatment at our OTC Drugs Rehabilitation Center